 What Should You Do If You Believe Your Insurance Company Has Acted in Bad Faith?

 If you believe your insurance company has acted in bad faith, you should contact a Texas insurance lawyer today.
-We at The MIC Firm will determine the appropriate avenue to prove your bad faith claim.
+We at My Insurance Case will determine the appropriate avenue to prove your bad faith claim.
 We will fight your insurance company and strive to get you the compensation you deserve.
 Contact us today to schedule your free consultation.